Catenscia/MxOps/docs/source/user_documentation/tutorial.md

 We would like to execute our contracts on two chains: On the devnet to ensure everything will work flawlessly but also on a localnet to make our first tests without spamming the devnet.

-We will copy two wallets, alice and bob, that already have some egld on their account when we start a localnet.
+We will copy two wallets, alice and bob, that already have some eGLD on their account when we start a localnet.

 For the devnet we will create two wallets, one for the owner of the contracts and one for a user.
-We will provide some egld to these accounts using the [devnet wallet](https://devnet-wallet.multiversx.com/).
+We will provide some eGLD to these accounts using the [devnet wallet](https://devnet-wallet.multiversx.com/).

-To access these wallets from several scenes, we will create specific `Scenes̀for them.
+To access these wallets from several scenes, we will create specific `Scene` for them.

-#### LocalNet Accounts
+#### Localnet Accounts

 We will use bob as the contract owner and alice as a user.